sassoftware/sas-studio-custom-steps/GEO - Shape Files/README.md

 A shapefile refers to a file format used in geographic information systems (GIS) to store geospatial data and consists of several files that work together to store this information.

-In Visual Analytics, shapefiles can be used to enhance geographical visualizations by providing additional geographic information and enabling the representation of data on maps.
+In SAS Visual Analytics, shapefiles can be used to enhance geographical visualizations by providing additional geographic information and enabling the representation of data on maps.
 This folder contains five SAS Studio custom steps which help you having information, importing, reducing, promoting Shape Files, and creating GEO PROVIDERS.